kelemenr/hough-transform/README.md

 # Hough Transform for Circles

-This Python script performs Hough Transform with Canny edge detection for detecting circles in an image using OpenCV.
+This Python script implements Hough Transform with Canny edge detection for detecting circles.
 The algorithm can be used to find circular objects in images.

 ## Algorithm Overview